It is now simpler than ever to report a power cut. If you want to report a power cut call...

 Tom joined Northern Powergrid in July 2009 and he became Finance Director in October 2009.
 He is a chartered accountant, having qualified with Coopers & Lybrand in their telecommunications audit team before moving to Coopers & Lybrand Consulting's utilities practice.
 Tom joined BT's regulatory finance team in 1999 and worked in their international venture with AT&T, performing a variety of regulatory and financial accounting roles in BT Group and BT Global Services.

-After joining Great North East Railway (GNER) as Financial Controller in 2005, Tom became Finance Director of GNER in 2006 and in 2007 he transferred to National Express East Coast as Finance Director.
+After joining Great North Eastern Railway (GNER) as Financial Controller in 2005, Tom became Finance Director of GNER in 2006 and in 2007 he transferred to National Express East Coast as Finance Director.